 - ensuring the property is properly heated and ventilated, especially during showers, cooking and when clothes are drying, in order to prevent the build-up of condensation and mould;

-- leaving the heating on during the winter, especially if the tenant is departing for any length of time, so that the pipes don’t freeze or burst;
+- leaving the heating on during the winter, especially if the contract-holder is departing for any length of time, so that the pipes don’t freeze or burst;

 - unblocking sinks, toilets and drains;